 Internet access to PyPI is required to perform installation of BlueBream.

-Once BlueBream is installed, run paster command to create the project directory.
-The create sub-command provided by paster will show a wizard to create the project directory.
+The bluebream distribution provides a template based project creation based on PasteScript template.
+Once BlueBream is installed, run paster command to create the project directory structure.
+The create sub-command provided by paster will show a wizard to create the project directory structure.

 $ paster create -t bluebream

 This will bring a wizard asking details about your new project.
 If you provide package name, namespace package name and version number, you will get a working application which can be modified further.
 The project name will be used as the name of egg.
 You can also change the values provided later.

 The project name can be give given as a command line argument:

 $ paster create -t bluebream sampleproject

 The name of namespace package also can be given from the command line: